-Experientially qualified - Program administrators must possess: (a) clinical experience as a CRNA; (b) graduate preparation in the basic and clinical sciences relevant to nurse anesthesia practice; (c) formal instruction in curriculum, evaluation, and instruction; (d) current knowledge of CRNA practice and related professional issues; and (e) current knowledge of institutional and programmatic accreditation requirements for nurse anesthesia educational programs.
-Administrative experience is preferred.
+Experientially qualified - Program administrators must possess: (a) clinical experience as a CRNA; (b) graduate preparation in the basic and clinical sciences relevant to nurse anesthesia practice; (be) formal instruction in curriculum, evaluation, and instruction; (ce) current knowledge of CRNA practice and related professional issues; and (de) current knowledge of institutional and programmatic accreditation requirements for nurse anesthesia educational programs (as evidenced through prior experience with regional accreditation reviews, active participation in development of a Self Study and completion of a COA onsite review, documentation of a detailed plan or completion of formal mentorship activities with an experienced CRNA program administrator, or other activities).
+Academic experience is required; administrative experience is preferred.

-Assistant program administrators must possess: (a) clinical experience as a CRNA; (b) graduate preparation in the basic and clinical sciences relevant to nurse anesthesia practice; (c) formal instruction in curriculum, evaluation, and instruction; (d) current knowledge of CRNA practice and related professional issues; and (e) current knowledge of institutional and programmatic accreditation requirements for nurse anesthesia educational programs.
+Assistant program administrators must possess: (a) clinical experience as a CRNA; (b) graduate preparation in the basic and clinical sciences relevant to nurse anesthesia practice; (be) formal instruction in curriculum, evaluation, and instruction; (cd) current knowledge of CRNA practice and related professional issues; and (de) current knowledge of institutional and programmatic accreditation requirements for nurse anesthesia educational programs (as evidenced through prior experience with regional accreditation reviews, active participation in development of a Self Study and completion of a COA onsite review, documentation of a detailed plan or completion of formal mentorship activities completed with an experienced CRNA program administrator, or other activities).
+Academic experience is preferred.